 If a child swallows baking soda, people should contact the emergency services or their local poison control center for immediate assistance.

 The skin can also absorb dissolved baking soda, including during a baking soda bath.

-People who should avoid baking soda baths include those who:
+People should avoid baking soda baths if they:

 - have high blood pressure

 - have an allergy to baking soda

 - are currently using alcohol or medications such as benzodiazepines, which depress the nervous system